bdarcus/courses-intro-human-geography/glossary.md

 Spatial Divison of Labor
 :   The fact that divisions of labor take place in space; that _where_ work
     gets done may be as significant as _who_ does that work.

+Structural Adjustment Program (SAP)
+:   A set of conditions the World Bank and the IMF imposes on loans they give to
+    countries.
+These conditions typical include a range of broadly _neoliberal_ policy reforms.

 Vertical Integration
 :   The integration of the complete range of a production process under the